qlik-oss/server-side-extension/examples/python/ColumnOperations/README.md

         yield SSE.BundledRows(rows=[SSE.Row(duals=duals)])
 ```

-## Sense document
+## Qlik documents
+An example document is given for Qlik Sense (SSE_Column_Operations.qvf) and QlikView (SSE_Column_Operations.qvw).
 There are are two sheets in this example.
 One contains script calls and the other contains user defined function calls.
 We demonstrate a tensor function, which sums two columns row-wise, and an aggregating function, which sums all rows in a column returning a single value.
 The data loaded in the Data Load Editor are two fields, *A* and *B*, each of which contain five numeric values.

 The aggregating script function is called with the expression `Column.ScriptAggr('sum(args[0])', A)`, where `'sum(args[0])'` is the script and `A` is the data field.
 The script returns a single value when evaluated.
 The second script call is `Column.ScriptEval('args[0]+args[1]',A,B)` with the script `'args[0]+args[1]'` adding the two parameters `A` and `B` row-wise.
 The result is an array with five values, each a sum of the  corresponding values in `A` and `B`.